luizlf/h2o_dai_py_scoring_mlflow/current_state.md

     - python_env.yaml – Project runtime pins
   - sitecustomize.py – early import/runtime fixes (always copied into model code/)

 Note: the compatibility shim package src/mlflow_driverless/ has been removed to avoid confusion.
-Import the helper as mlflow_ts.mlflow_driverless.deployment if you call it directly.
+Import the helper as h2o_dai_py_scoring_mlflow.mlflow_driverless.deployment if you call it directly.